mgenware/node-mean-template/README.md

 - `yarn r dev` starts the development mode, which watches and compiles all source files including tests files.
 - `yarn r t` runs tests in development mode (requires build files).

-You can keep two terminal tabs during development, one for `yarn dev`, the other for `yarn r t`.
+You can keep two terminal tabs during development, one for `yarn r dev`, the other for `yarn r t`.

 ### For production